Fahadddddd/Cryptography-Web-Application/readme.md

 * `app.py`: The main Flask app file.
 * `layout.html`: The HTML template for the app's layout.
-* `static`: This Folder Contains Cascading Style Sheets And Images Used I the UI of the Web App.
+* `static`: This Folder Contains Cascading Style Sheets And Images Used in the UI of the Web App.

 <!-- The `app.py` file contains the following code: